QTCourseTeam/QT_Course_Plan/README.md

 create branch from project `main` branch

-each student fork the repository to their own repository
+each student create their own branch

 prefix name should be student ID.